Heisenberg3009/Awwwards/README.md

 **<u>3.
 Installing Dependencies:</u>**
 1. After setting up the project structure, it may suggest running npm install to install the required libraries.
 2. It will ask whether to run a Vite installer?
-3. Give yes, and ride through it.
+Give yes, and ride through it.
-4. You can check the initialization by running npm run dev in the terminal.
+3. You can check the initialization by running `npm run dev` in the terminal.

+### Let's Proceed:

+1. Now, let's have a look at the file and folder structure that was generated for us when we installed the Vite application.
+2. Let us start from the `src` folder which is the most important folder.
+3. We notice that we have a lot of stuff we do not need right now such ass App.css, index.css and a lot of boilerplate code in App.jsx.

+**<u>What is boilerplate code you ask?</u>**
+1. "Boilerplate" refers to sections of code that are repeated in multiple places with little or no variation.
+2. It often involves standardized or template-like code that is necessary to set up a particular framework, language, or project, but doesn’t directly contribute to the unique functionality of the application.
+3. In simpler terms, boilerplate is the default setup or reusable code that developers include to get things up and running.